Greenan Maze

 Nearby Attractions

-Greenan Maze offers a rare blend of playful challenge, educational heritage and natural beauty, making it a standout destination for families, school groups and anyone seeking an authentic slice of Irish countryside life.
+Greenan Maze offers a rare blend of playful challenge, educational heritage and natural beauty, making it a standout destination for families, school groups and anyone seeking an authentic Irish countryside experience.